Nicehash Review – How To Use Nicehash and Is It Profitable?

 - Payouts for balances greater than or equal to 0.001 BTC to NiceHash wallet: 2%

 Withdrawals from NiceHash internal wallet to an external wallet are subjected to the withdrawal fee, which depends on the withdrawn amount and withdrawal option.
 Withdrawals are manually confirmed once per day between 10:00 AM – 1:00 PM CET.
-Deposits to NiceHash wallet are subjected to the deposit fee, which depends on the deposited amount.
+Deposits to the NiceHash wallet are subjected to the deposit fee, which depends on the deposited amount.

-NiceHash has a referral program which lets you refer other people to the marketplace for a prize.
-This prize includes 5% revenue share of what NiceHash earns from the referred customer plus a small fixed reward of 0.000005 BTC.
+NiceHash has a referral program that lets you refer other people to the marketplace for a prize.
+This prize includes a 5% revenue share of what NiceHash earns from the referred customer plus a small fixed reward of 0.000005 BTC.
 We tried to cover the most crucial features of the service in this article but there’s much more to learn about NiceHash; a good place to start learning is the website’s help section which contains plenty of information for both the seller and the buyer.

-Cloud mining model isn’t very popular in the “hardcore” mining/crypto community.
+The cloud mining model isn’t very popular in the “hardcore” mining/crypto community.
 Regular miners don’t like it because it’s competition and there have been cases in the past where malicious individuals bought hash power from these markets and performed 51% attacks on smaller PoW coins.

 There’s the notion that mining through pools and cloud mining services helps centralize the networks of PoW coins (which were originally intended to stay decentralized).
 This is a real problem that mining/crypto communities will need to deal with eventually.
 Also, companies that provide cloud mining services today are either plain scams or work through a somewhat predatory business model which earns you, the hash power seller/buyer, significantly less money than the “mine with your own hardware” model would have.